COMMUNITY HEALTH OUTREACH

 We believe that the greatest need of all mankind is the Gospel of Jesus Christ.
 To that end the Gospel remains central and foremost in all of Mission: Haiti's endeavors.

-The Community Health Outreach, held in different communities 3 times a year is designed to not only treat those who are ill but to teach families and communities how to take better care of themselves.
+Community Health Outreach is designed to not only treat those who are ill but to teach families and communities how to take better care of themselves.
 At each location the team visits there are special workshops.
 One for expectant mothers, taught by a nurse and certified midwife, prepares them for healthier childbirth and after-care for the mother.
 One for nursing mothers discusses infant care nutrition and does well-baby checks.
 A third teaches nutrition to families talking about healthy food choices, the importance of clean water, basic hygiene, and how to avoid cholera.

 The Community Health Outreach is also the best opportunity to get to know each community, understand their needs and find at risk children and families that may be helped by other programs we offer, such as micro-grants for business, goat herd co-operatives or chicken flocks or educational assistance or skill training.